-Whether you are just beginning to explore the world of beer or you are a seasoned beer snob, these are brews that you should know.
+Whether you are just beginning to explore the world of beer or are already a seasoned beer snob, these are brews that you should know.
 In no particular order, this list is comprised of beers that:

 - Are solid representatives of their respective styles

 - Seem to have a decent market saturation so you will have a chance of finding them

 - Covers a spectrum of beer styles

 Once you get a taste of these brews, you can use the experience to guide you to the styles you like best.
 Since they are considered the best—or most popular, at least—of their respective categories, they offer a good idea of what you can expect from similar beers.